 The Government is recommending all people in Australia 6 months and older be vaccinated against the flu this year.

 Optimal protection against influenza occurs within the first three to four months following vaccination.
-The flu season is usually at its peak from June to September, therefore the best time to be vaccinated is from late April and during May.

 The government provides free flu vaccination for the following groups as they have an increased risk of complications from influenza:

 - all children aged 6 months to less than 5 years of age

 - all Aboriginal and Torres Strait Islander people aged 5 years and over

 - all individuals aged 5 years and over with medical risk conditions, namely:

 - cardiac disease, including cyanotic congenital heart disease, coronary artery disease and congestive heart failure

 - chronic respiratory conditions, including suppurative lung disease, chronic obstructive pulmonary disease and severe asthma